webpack/webpack.js.org/src/content/configuration/output.md

 };
 ```

-Note that `[hash]` in this parameter will be replaced with an hash of the compilation.
+Note that `[hash]` in this parameter will be replaced with a hash of the compilation.
 See the [Caching guide](/guides/caching) for details.

 ## `output.pathinfo`